groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Excel Open XML Spreadsheet Template (.xltx) represents Microsoft Excel Template that are based on the Office OpenXML file format specifications.
-It is used to create a standard template file that can be utilized to generate XLSX files that exhibit the same settings as specified in the XLTX file.
+Represents an Excel Open XML Spreadsheet Template (.xltx), which represents Microsoft Excel Templates based on the Office OpenXML file format specifications.
+It is used to create a standard template file that can be utilized to generate XLSX files with the same settings specified in the XLTX file.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/spreadsheet/xltx